 Ask the visitor for their name and email address so you can keep track of your form submissions and follow up with visitors.
 Click Add Form Element on the left of the Form Builder.
 All of the standard form elements appear under the Basic tab.

 Use a Long Text Element for Long Answers

 A large comment box allows visitors to provide longer responses.
 Use the Long Text element under the Basic tab of the Form Elements section.

 Set Up Email Notifications

 With email notifications, you’ll receive an email every time someone completes your form.
 Click Settings at the top, Emails on the left, and the plus (+) icon to add a new email notification.

 Since you’re creating an email that will come to you, select notification email.
 You can use the Autoresponder when you need to send a confirmation email to a user who submitted your form.

 For a more in-depth discussion on email notifications, refer to our Setting Up Email Notifications guide.

 Embed Your Form into a Website

 Embedding your form into a website is crucial to continuously collect data.
 To get your embed codes, click Publish at the top, then Embed in the left navigation.
 Choose the embed option that suits you best.

 There are also specific ways of embedding your form into other website builders and CMS platforms.
 If you’re using one, go to the Platforms menu instead and pick the one you’re using.

-Copy and paste the codes into your website’s source code, usually within the body tag, and your form will be integrated the moment you save the changes in your editor.
+Copy and paste the codes into your website’s source code, usually within the body tag, and your form will be integrated once you save the changes in your editor.